SumitavaBiswas/todo/README.md

 # The Todo App
-This is a simple java application springboot and rest api.
+This is a simple java application with springboot and rest api.